christopher-besch/homepage/articles/31_linux_networking/linux_networking.md

 But, of course, the Linux kernel doesn't enforce this at all.
 You can play some games through Wine or build an alternative to Proton on Linux.
 That would still run on the same Linux kernel.<br />
-On Linux what does networking?
+So: On Linux what does networking?
 More precisely: I always wondered

 1. if the kernel implements network protocols itself?